Vishnutejakankanala/Docker-K8S/Docker/README.md

-docker build -t volumedemo .	: To build volume from docker file docker volume create Teja	: To create volume docker run -d --mount source=Teja,target=/app nginx:latest	: running the container with a mount docker inspect <container id>	: To know details/ip address of container if you want to delete volume  	: Stop the container,Delete the container and Delete volume docker volume rm <name>		: To delete volume
+docker build -t volumedemo .	: To build volume from docker file docker volume create Teja	: To create volume docker run -d --mount source=Teja,target=/app nginx:latest	: running the container with a mount docker ps -a --filter volume=<volume_name> :  To know which containers are attached to volumes. docker inspect <container id>	: To know details/ip address of container if you want to delete volume  	: Stop the container,Delete the container and Delete volume docker volume rm <name>		: To delete volume